 Tough Lessons Learned as Optimism Abounds

 After 14 years, Turkmenistan qualified for the Asian Cup with one game to spare.
 However, Turkmenistan lost 4-0 to Bahrain on Mar.
 27, 2018, and it advanced to the tournament despite a negative goal differential.
-Following that defeat, Turkmenistan played only one friendly before the competition - a 2-0 victory over against in which Arslanmyrat Amanow and Ahmet Atayew each scoring a goal on Dec.
+Following that defeat, Turkmenistan played only one friendly before the competition- a 2-0 victory in which Arslanmyrat Amanow and Ahmet Atayew each scored a goal on Dec.
 25, 2018, in Antalya, Turkey.
 When Turkmenistan announced its squad ahead of the first game, Amanow (Uzbekistan's FK Bukhovo) and Atayew (Indonesia's Persela Lamongan) were two of only four players on Turkmenistan's squads who played abroad.
 The majority of Turkmenistan's players came from Altyn Asyr and Ahal FC - the latter, which included the captain Annadurdyýew, who scored three goals during qualifying and another goal in Turkmenistan's third game against Oman.

 Despite playing a problematic opening game, Turkmenistan fought valiantly against Japan and even managed to take a shock opening lead against Japan courtesy of Amanow's long-range shot 27 minutes into the game.
 Thoughts of a similar outcome from Turkmenistan's opening game in 2004 seemed possible as the nation nearly doubled its lead.
 However, Japan scored three goals in 15 minutes, and that would be a significant turning point for Turkmenistan.

-Turkmenistan followed that 3-2 defeat four days later with another loss in a central Asian derby - 4-0 to Uzbekistan, where its opponents scored all four goals in the opening 42 minutes.
+Turkmenistan followed that 3-2 defeat four days later with another loss in a central Asian derby- 4-0 to Uzbekistan, where its opponents scored all four goals in the opening 42 minutes.
 Despite the two losses, Turkmenistan could reach the knockout stage against Oman in Abu Dhabi on Jan.
 17, 2019.
 Annadurdyýew tied the match against Oman late in the first half, and the chance was there.
 However, two late goals from Oman confirmed Turkmenistan's elimination.